Install Podman on Ubuntu

 podman run -dit mysql

-• The -d option forces the detached mode, running the container in the background with the only output being the new container ID.
+• The -d option forces the detached mode, which tells Podman to run the container in the background.

-• Use the -i option to force the interactive mode, keeping standard input open even in the detached mode.
+• The -i option runs the container in the interactive mode, keeping standard input open even when the detached mode is active.

-• The -t option causes Podman to allocate a pseudo-TTY and attach it to the container's stdin.
+• The -t option tells Podman to allocate a pseudo-TTY and attach it to the container's stdin.
 This option prevents stdout redirection.

 Creating a container from a downloaded image.